LiuzhuForFun/TMICS/README.md

 ### Abstract

 Video deraining is an important issue for outdoor vision systems and has been investigated extensively.
-However, designing optimal architectures by the aggregating model formation and data distribution is a challenging task for video deraining.
+However, designing optimal architectures by the aggregating model formation and data distribution is a challenging task for video deraining.
 In this paper, we develop a model guided triple-level optimization framework to deduce network architecture with cooperating optimization and auto-searching mechanism, named Triple-level Model Inferred Cooperating Searching (TMICS), for dealing with various video rain circumstances.
-In particular, to better explore inter-frame information from videos, we first introduce a macroscopic structure searching scheme that searches from Optical Flow Module (OFM) and Temporal Grouping Module (TGM) to help restore the latent frame.
+In particular, to better explore inter-frame information from videos, we first introduce a macroscopic structure searching scheme that searches from Optical Flow Module (OFM) and Temporal Grouping Module (TGM) to help restore the latent frame.
 In addition, existing methods cannot preserve details and structure when removing rain streaks.